A rash is a change in the color or texture of the skin. A skin rash can be

-However, there are other skin disorders that can cause rashes.
-These are usually not serious unless accompanied by other symptoms.
+Other skin disorders can cause rashes.
+These are usually not serious unless they occur with other symptoms.

 Keep the skin dry.
 Change wet diapers as quickly as possible.
 Allow the baby's skin to air dry as long as is practical.
 Launder cloth diapers in mild soap and rinse well.
 Avoid using plastic pants.
 Avoid irritating wipes (especially those containing alcohol) when cleaning the infant.

 Ointments or creams may help reduce friction and protect the baby's skin from irritation.
 Powders such as cornstarch or talc should be used cautiously, as they can be inhaled by the infant and may cause lung injury.

 If your baby has a yeast diaper rash, the doctor will prescribe a cream to treat it.

 Heat rash or prickly heat is best treated by providing a cooler and less humid environment for the child.

 Powders are unlikely to help treat heat rash and should be stored out of reach of the infant to prevent accidental inhalation.
 Avoid ointments and creams because they tend to keep the skin warmer and block the pores.

 Erythema toxicum is normal in newborn babies and will go away on its own in a few days.
 You do not need to do anything for it.